 - May well do better being protected from the elements ie in a hoop house or similar – to prevent leaching of nutrients from the pile, and to protect from excess rain, sun, heat etc

-This method may be used in large scale applications, for producing vermicompost for agriculture.
+This method may be used in large scale applications, such as for producing vermicompost for agriculture.

 For instance, the wedge can be a mile long if needed.
-A mile long x 4 feet deep face can be fed with 2 inches of material *EACH WEEK*
+Imagine – a mile long x 5 foot “deep” face can be fed with 2 to 4 inches of material *EACH WEEK*

 Remember, as an introductory offer, I am giving a 50% off coupon code: